luke-english/bible/README.md

 # Bible

-Study Bible while practicing typewriter skills.
-This repository holds the core of the toolchain - the terminal based application.
+Study Bible while practicing Liturgical Typing.
+Follow the Word of God marking this journey with a print of the letters as you type them.
+This repository contains the source code of command line application **Bible**, and the Web application allowing to run it in a browser.

 ## Architecture

-Follow these:

--
+TBA

-## Building
+## Quickstart

-WASM binary:
+Build WASM binary:

   docker-compose run wasm

-JS bundle:
+Build JS bundle:

   docker-compose run wasm

-## Development

-Test in development:
+Start local Web server publishing the WASM application in a browser:

-  docker-compose up web
+  docker-compose run web

-And navigate TBC
+Start as a CLI application in a Docker container.

+  docker-compose run alpine